MKuranowski/pyroutelib3/docs/source/index.rst

     route_lat_lons = [graph.get_node(node).position for node in route]

-pyroutelib3 not only is able to parse OpenStreetMap data into a graph (see :py:mod:`osm` module), but also contains generic implementations of the A* path-finding algorithm (:py:func:`find_route` and :py:func:`find_route_without_turn_around`) and the k-d tree data structure (:py:class:`KDTree`).
+pyroutelib3 not only is able to parse OpenStreetMap data into a graph (see the `osm` module), but also contains generic implementations of the A* path-finding algorithm (:py:func:`find_route` and :py:func:`find_route_without_turn_around`) and the k-d tree data structure (:py:class:`KDTree`).